Certain Government Payments (1099-G)

 on the 1099-G?

 You may need to report some or the entire amount shown on Form 1099-G on your federal return if you itemized your federal deductions last year.
-To figure how much to report, complete the worksheet included in your federal booklet for line 10 of federal Form 1040.
+To figure how much to report, complete the worksheet included in your federal booklet.
 For more information, you may need to contact the Internal Revenue Service.
 You will subtract the amount you include on your federal Form 1040, on your Kansas Form K-40.

 I earned most of the income so why is my spouse's